 I was also recommended to speak to my doctor to get a prescription for a nerve-blocking drug to ease the pain I spoke to my doctor a few days later and was given pregabalin tablets to take 75mg twice a day.

 Having the MRI Scan

 I had to complete risk assessments before I could go to the hospital for the scan due to the Covid 19 situation and I was nervous before the scan as I wasn’t sure how far I would have to walk in the hospital to get to the MRI unit and I wasn’t sure if my mobility would be good enough to get there on my own or need a wheelchair.
 The hospital is not allowing outpatients to have anyone else with them.

-In the time before the scan I worked hard at the exercises from the physiotherapist and the osteopath and I was gradually improving on my walking distances and by the time the MRI scan was due, I was able to walk up to 300m without needing to stop and rest which was enough to get to the MRI unit without any problems.
+In the time before the scan, I worked hard at the exercises from the physiotherapist and the osteopath and I was gradually improving my walking distances by the time the MRI scan was due, I was able to walk up to 300m without needing to stop and rest which was enough to get to the MRI unit without any problems.

 Waiting for the results

 I waited for the results of the MRI to arrive but after two weeks, I had not had any contact from the hospital, and I waited an additional week before contacting the spinal unit.
 I called them and was told that the results would be sent when they are ready.

 Four weeks after the scan, I had a telephone appointment with the hospital physiotherapist and she told me that they had not received the results and I should contact the hospital and ask for my records so I could have a copy of the scan images and results.
 I completed the hospital “Application for Access to Information” form and send it in the post with a copy of my passport, a few days later I had a call from the hospital's legal department to confirm they had received my request and it can take up to 8 weeks to get your data and there may be a charge involved.